Neeko-iko/JavierLauncher/README.md

 # Libraries/Modules and Tools Used
+    Tools

-Developed with Python 3.10 on Debian
+ - Developed with Python 3.10 on Debian
-Using VSCode for Code editing
+ - Using VSCode for Code editing
-Using QTDesigner for designing the UI
+ - Using QTDesigner for designing the UI Libraries/Modules
  - QT for the GUI (PySide6)
  - OS for finding servers and launching them (at your command)